-You are being given this Fact Sheet because you are collecting a saliva specimen at home (which includes in a community-based setting) using the SalivaDirect DTC Saliva Collection Kit, and sending your sample for the Coronavirus Disease 2019 (COVID-19) testing using the SalivaDirect for use with DTC Kits.
+You are being given this Fact Sheet because you are collecting an individual saliva specimen at home (which includes in a community-based setting) using the SalivaDirect DTC Saliva Collection Kit and sending your sample for the Coronavirus Disease 2019 (COVID-19) testing with an FDA authorized molecular test at a CLIA laboratory.

-This Fact Sheet contains information to help you understand the risks and benefits of using this direct to consumer (DTC) product for the diagnosis of COVID-19.
+This Fact Sheet contains information to help you understand the risks and benefits of using this Direct to Consumer (DTC) product for the diagnosis of COVID-19.
 After reading this Fact Sheet, if you have questions or would like to discuss the information provided, please talk to your healthcare provider.